seherozcelik/TopologyAware/README.md

 # TopologyAware
-Code of "Topology-Aware Loss Function for Aorta and Great Vessel Segmentation in Computed Tomography Images" paper.
-Pre-print paper is uploaded here.
+This code implements a segmentation network that uses a topology-aware loss function.
+Details are in "Topology-Aware Loss Function for Aorta and Great Vessel Segmentation in Computed Tomography Images" paper.
+Pre-print of paper is uploaded here.

 To run this code:
 1. put the base and our folders into the same folder -- or you may change the addresses in our folder.
 You will go from our to base --